Madrid Financial Aid

 The Federal Code for Suffolk University is 002218.
 US citizens and permanent residents are eligible to apply for need-based federal aid by submitting the Free Application for Federal Student Aid (FAFSA) form.
 The suggested deadline to submit the FAFSA is March 1.

-Helping to make a Suffolk education more affordable, Suffolk Madrid Campus also offers merit scholarships to academically qualified freshmen and transfer students.
-In the Fall of 2015, merit scholarships ranged between $9,000 and $16,000 per academic year at the Madrid Campus.
+Suffolk Madrid Campus also offers merit scholarships to academically qualified freshmen and transfer students.
+All students are automatically considered for a merit scholarship which can cover up to 50% of the tuition fee.
 These scholarships can be renewed and are available regardless of income.
 A Free Application for Federal Student Aid (FAFSA) is not required to be considered for merit scholarships.
 A determination of a student’s eligibility for merit assistance will be made at the time of admission to the University.

 - As merit scholarships are limited, the earlier a student applies, the better chance to be considered for a merit award.
 No extra scholarship forms are required.
 Scholarship recipients are typically notified by mid-March.